Uniswap/docs/docs/V3/guides/04-flash-callback.md

     ) external override {
 ```

-Next we declare a variable `decoded` in memory, and assign it to the [**decoded data**](https://docs.soliditylang.org/en/v0.7.6/units-and-global-variables.html?highlight=abi.decode#abi-encoding-and-decoding-functions) that we previously encoded into the calldata.
+Next, we declare a variable `decoded` in memory and assign it to the [**decoded data**](https://docs.soliditylang.org/en/v0.7.6/units-and-global-variables.html?highlight=abi.decode#abi-encoding-and-decoding-functions) that we previously encoded into the calldata.

 ```solidity
         FlashCallbackData memory decoded = abi.decode(data, (FlashCallbackData));